 4. Establish Video Content Type

-Brands must finalize the type of video they intend to create.
-As mentioned above, these could be amongst a varied range.
+Brands must finalize the type of marketing videos they intend to create.
+As mentioned above, these could be from a varied range.

 The video type will also showcase the logo, tagline, and signature sound.
-This video brief aspect should also highlight what must be avoided, such as industry jargon and colors similar to the competitors.
+This aspect of a video production creative brief aspect should also highlight what must be avoided, such as industry jargon and colors similar to the competitors.

 Since there are diverse video types and goals, they are also shot differently.
 Deciding the content type also figures out the technical answers.